IBM-Blockchain/ibp-go-sdk/README.md

 ## Explore the SDK
 This module is generated from the OpenAPI (swagger) file that populated the [IBP APIs documentation](https://cloud.ibm.com/apidocs/blockchain).
 It is recommended to explore the IBP APIs documentation to find the desired functionality.
-Then find the corresponding go method and its input struct details in [blockchain_v2.go](./blockchainv2/blockchain_v2.go).
+Then find the corresponding go example to the right of the api documentation.

+Alternatively you could manually browse the SDK's main file [blockchain_v2.go](./blockchainv2/blockchain_v2.go).

 ## Generation
 This is a note for developers of this repository on how to rebuild the SDK.